akaron/kubernetes-packer/README.md

 * Tested in Ubuntu 18.04

 # Steps
-Basically just two steps two start a k8s cluster:
+Need two steps two start a k8s cluster:
-* `Prepare base image` using packer
+* **Prepare an image for master and worker** using packer
 * Use `vagrant up` to bootstrap a k8s cluster (create VM using Vagrant and use ansible to bootstrap)

 More details below.